Voodoo Island

-Voodoo Island is a 1957 American horror film directed by Reginald Le Borg and written by Richard H. Landau.
+Voodoo Island is a 1957 American horror film directed by Reginald LeBorg and written by Richard H. Landau.
 The film stars Boris Karloff, with a cast including Elisha Cook Jr., Beverly Tyler and Rhodes Reason.
 It is set in the South Pacific and was filmed on Kauaʻi, Hawaii back to back with Jungle Heat.
 Adam West appears in a small pre-"Batman" uncredited role (his first film role).

 Voodoo Island was released theatrically in February 1957 by United Artists on a double bill with Pharaoh's Curse.

 Plot

 Property developers looking for the ideal South Pacific location for the new Paradise Carlton hotel, discover instead an island populated by carnivorous plants and zombies.